Need Technical Assistance? metaphi2025@getvfairs.io

 Session 1C: Research Snapshots

-a) What Matters Most When Visiting a Rapid Access Addictions Medicine (RAAM) Clinic in Canada: A National eDelphi Study Amongst People Living with an Alcohol Use Problem
+a) What Matters Most When Visiting a Rapid Access Addictions Medicine (RAAM) Clinic in Canada: A National eDelphi Study

 Presented by Mackenzie Dowson